Coblation tonsillectomy: Recovery from surgery

 After the coblation tonsillectomy surgery, the patient will be taken the recovery room, where they will wake up soon after the surgery.
 A nurse will check the patient's blood pressure, heart rate, and if any bleeding is present.
 If bleeding is present in the tonsil area due to slow recovery rate then the patient will be required to stay at the hospital overnight.
 Otherwise, if everything is stable then the patient can go home, but a relative or someone close to the patient will be required to take them home and take care of the patient until necessary.

 One to two weeks is normally the required time to for all wounds to fully heal from the coblation tonsillectomy surgery.
-Until the patient is still recovering at home, they should try not to come in contact with any sick people because the recovery stage is critical as they can easily get an infection in the tonsil area.
+If the patient is still recovering at home, they should try not to come in contact with any sick people because the recovery stage is critical as they can easily get an infection in the tonsil area.
 The patient will likely experience pain in the throat, ears, jaws, and neck where it is most common.
 So it is recommended to take pain medication to reduce the pain in these areas.
 Furthermore, to assist the recovery of the wounds and to avoid any obstacles during recovery, the patient should consume lots of fluids to prevent being dehydrated.
 The patient only consume food that can be swallowed with an ease, soft and smooth food is recommended in order to prevent reopening the wounds from the surgery.
 The most vital part of recovery is taking lots of bed rest and avoiding physical activity, like sports for about two weeks.

 In some cases, it is vital for the patient to see a doctor immediately or go to emergency in a hospital if any health problems occur during recovery, for example bleeding, fever, dehydration and breathing problems.

+Assessment

+Plasma coblation is used mainly for procedures performed in the ENT surgical areas, which has allowed for the overall improvement of surgical procedures such as tonsillectomy allowing multiple benefits to both its patients and surgeons.
+However, there are also some negative affects associated with the surgical device which have resulted in less wider use of the procedure around the world when compared to the safer traditional method.
+Overall there has been no clear difference or advantage over other surgical techniques/procedures that are performed in today's surgeries.

+Advantages

+There are multiple advantages of plasma coblation compared to the standard tonsillectomy procedure which include: